pulp-platform/kws-on-pulp/README.md

 Note that the DORY-generated C code currently allows setting the number of `n_frozen_layers` in `dory/Hardware_targets/PULP/PULP_gvsoc/Templates/network_c_template.c`.
 This should be passed as external paramater during code generation, also accounting for the number of non-parametrizable operations (e.g., AvgPool, Identity).

 Note that Trainlib requires L1 space, which should be taken from Dory.
-For now you have to manually modify `./dory/Utils/Templates_writer/Network_template_writer.py`. `deploy_dory.sh` also requires manual changes.
+For now you have to manually modify the `L1.dimension` in `dory/dory/Hardware_targets/PULP/GAP9/HW_description.json`.

+* DSCNN S: 110000
+* DSCNN M:  90000
+* DSCNN L:  60000

+`deploy_dory.sh` also requires manual changes to indicate the source.

 ### [TRAIN] Generate PULP TrainLib-based C code